UT-ADL/autoware_mini_practice/practice_7/README.md

 ## 3. Get the stop lines on the path

 In the next step, we want to know if our path has stop lines linked with traffic lights.
-The stop line determines the stopping point and related traffic lights should all show the same status, weather it is red, yellow, greem etc. The information on traffic light locations and to which stop line status they determine is recorded in the lanelet2 map relations.
+The stop line determines the stopping point and related traffic lights should all show the same status, weather it is red, yellow, green etc. The information on traffic light locations and to which stop line status they determine is recorded in the lanelet2 map relations.
 We will use the lanelet2 map and extract relevant traffic lights to the global variable `self.tfl_stoplines` by checking which stop lines intersect with local path. `self.tfl_stoplines` should be the dictionary containing `stoplineId` as the key and stop line geometry (shapely line string) as a value.

 ##### Instructions